 Ensure that all equipment is compliant with industry standards (like API, ABS, or DNV), and maintained to meet any requirements.

 Every industry has some risk involved but none more than the oil and gas industry.
 Taking safety seriously, particularly on oil rigs often located hundreds of miles offshore, is no small matter, especially considering the potential dangers of offshore fires and hazardous chemicals.

-Don’t wait for an injury or fatality to occur before you take action to prevent accidents; be pro-active instead.
+Don’t wait for an injury or fatality to occur before you take action to prevent accidents and fires; be proactive instead.
 Implement these ten guidelines and make “safety first, job second” a rallying cry that all your employees and subcontractors will gladly echo.